zaidqureshi2/Resume/resume.md

 *May 2013 to August 2013*

-- Ran automated tests for regression testing.
+- Ensured new builds of the GCMS were functional and fast, using automated tests.
-- Rewrote the Java GUI to be more concise.
+- Redesigned the test-running Java GUI to be more concise by reducing clutter and predicting user action.
-- Wrote an AutoHotKey script to automate the batch running of tests across several computers on a local network.
+- Automated the running of the regression test suite using an AutoHotKey script to retrieve tests from a queue held on the intranet, then running the tests on up to seven computers at once.
-- Many separate tasks creating macro Excel spreadsheets.
+- Created VBA macro-enabled Excel spreadsheets to automate manual tasks that the team had been assigned.

 ### RB Computing Inc.